Widget

 });

 On every chat request, the widget sends the hash via the X-DuggAI-User-Hash header (legacy X-DuggSupport-User-Hashis still accepted).
-Our backend re-computes HMAC-SHA256(secret, id); if they match, the conversation is bound to that user and shown in the dashboard with a verified badge.
-If they don't match, the message is treated as anonymous and a security event is logged.
+Our backend re-computes HMAC-SHA256(secret, id); if they match, the conversation is bound to that user and shown in the dashboard as verified.
+If they don't match, the message is treated as anonymous (unverified).

 Custom traits